Long-time equilibration can determine transient thermality: All-time thermality

 For [1D, EE] and [2D, EE] configurations, we found that, while both $A$ and $B$ remain {\glocal}ly thermal, the systems expectedly exhibit gradients of local temperatures.
 We discuss this in Appendix~\ref{app:EEdyn}.

-Finally, the novelty and unexpectedness of our all-time {\glocal} thermality result is emphasized by that it applies to systems and situations well beyond the scope of the stronger ensemble equivalence proven in Ref.~\cite{Brandao_2015} for lattices with short-range interactions.
-There it is shown that, if $\tau\big( T_X^{\eff, \can}, H_X \big)$ has exponentially decaying correlations and $\rho_X$ and $\tau\big( T_X^{\eff, \can}, H_X \big)$ are not too far from each other, then $\rho_s$ approaches $\tau_s^\MF\big( T_X^{\eff, \can} \big)$ in the thermodynamic limit for most small subsystems $s$.
+\textbf{Independence from typicality.---}Finally, the novelty and unexpectedness of our all-time {\glocal} thermality result is emphasized by that it applies to systems and situations well beyond the scope of all known results in canonical typicality and ensemble equivalence.
+Indeed, the most general result in that direction is the stronger ensemble equivalence proven by Brand\~{a}o and Cramer \cite{Brandao_2015} for lattices with short-range interactions.
+There it is shown that, if $\tau\big( T_X^{\eff, \can}, H_X \big)$ has exponentially decaying correlations and $\rho_X$ is not too far from $\tau\big( T_X^{\eff, \can}, H_X \big)$, then $\rho_s$ approaches $\tau_s^\MF\big( T_X^{\eff, \can} \big)$ in the thermodynamic limit for most small subsystems $s$.
 In our language, this means that $\rho_X$ is {\glocal}ly thermal with uniform {\glocal} temperature $T_X^\eff = T_X^{\eff, \can}$.
 While the conditions under which this result applies are fairly restrictive, especially when dealing with dynamical states, it implies that our result for FB-coupled nearest-neighbor lattices could be expected to some extent.
 And indeed, in the bottom inset of Fig.~\ref{fig:gloc_time_2DFB}, we see that the difference between $T_X^\eff$ and $T_X^{\eff, \can}$ remains fairly small at all times.
-However, long-range interacting systems, as well as situations with temperature gradient, are beyond the scope of Ref.~\cite{Brandao_2015}.
+However, long-range interacting systems, as well as situations with temperature gradient, are beyond the scope of Ref.~\cite{Brandao_2015} (and all other works on canonical typicality and ensemble equivalence known to us).
 Sure enough, we find a significant discrepancy between $T_X^\eff$ and $T_X^{\eff, \can}$ in Figs.~\ref{fig:gloc_time_1DFB} and \ref{fig:gloc_time_1DEE}, signalling that the results of Ref.~\cite{Brandao_2015} do not hold.
 The persistent {\glocal} thermality we observe, on the other hand, applies to all these systems and situations, which strongly suggests that it is a phenomenon fundamentally different from ensemble equivalence.
 We provide further context and a more detailed discussion in Appendix~\ref{app:brandrammer}.